Framework for Learning and Control in the Classical and Quantum Domains: Background

 We describe an ML pipeline as an iterative workflow with four steps typically, namely

 The workflow begins with the data pre-processing step, where raw data is manipulated to construct a data set~$\mathscr{D}$ that is suitable for ML.
 The pre-processing step involves several sub-tasks such as data cleansing, feature extraction and feature selection~\cite{AOOD20}.
-The pre-processed data set is then divided into the disjoint union of a calibrating and training set~$\mathscr{D}_\text{model}$ of size~$\mathscr{M}$ and a testing set~$\mathscr{D}_\text{test}$ of size $\mathscr{M}'$ as
+The pre-processed data set is then divided into the disjoint union of a calibrating and training set~$\mathscr{D}_\text{model}$ and a testing set~$\mathscr{D}_\text{test}$ as